LWAYVE/android-sdk/README.md

 ### Enable Communication Between the LWAYVE and ProxSee SDKs
-Now that the LWAYVE SDK and ProxSee SDK have been installed and initialized, you need to ensure that they can communicate with each other.
+Now that the LWAYVE SDK and ProxSee SDK have been added to your project and initialized, you need to ensure that they can communicate with each other.
 This is done by sending the LWAYVE Device ID to the ProxSee SDK as well as sending ProxSee locations to the LWAYVE SDK.
 Sending the LWAYVE Device ID to the ProxSee SDK is required to link the data captured by LWAYVE to the location tag data captured by the Proxsee SDK.
 Sending the ProxSee tag locations to the LWAYVE SDK (and creating a ProxSeeBroadcastReceiver) allows the LWAYVE SDK to listen for location tag changes.

 #### Send LWAYVE Device ID to ProxSee SDK
 Add the following code to your mobile application.